hoidn/BMAD-METHOD/MULTI_AGENT_ORCHESTRATION_V1.1_SPEC.md

 Template processing for file contents is not currently supported.
 Files are passed literally without variable substitution.

-### Edge Case Behavior
+### MVP Defaults and Edge Cases

-The following behaviors are **implementation-defined**:

-Undefined Variables:
+Undefined Variables (MVP default):
-- Implementations may substitute with empty string
-- Or leave literal `"${undefined.var}"` in place
-- Or raise an error and halt execution
+- Referencing an undefined variable is an error; the step halts with exit code 2 and records error context.
+A future flag may allow treating undefined as empty string.

-Type Coercion in Conditions:
+Type Coercion in Conditions (MVP default):
-- String comparison semantics are implementation-defined
-- Behavior when comparing JSON numbers to string literals is implementation-defined
+- Conditions compare as strings; JSON numbers and booleans are coerced to strings prior to comparison.

-Escape Syntax:
+Escape Syntax (MVP default):
-- The method to output literal `"${"` in strings is implementation-defined

-Recommendations for Portability:

-To ensure workflows run consistently across implementations:
+- Use `$$` to render a literal `$`.
+To render the sequence `${`, write `$${`.

+Portability Recommendations:
-- Always initialize variables before use via `context` or prior steps
+- Initialize variables before use via `context` or prior steps.
-- Use explicit string values in conditions: `"true"` rather than boolean `true`
+- Prefer explicit strings in conditions: `"true"` rather than boolean `true`.
-- Avoid literal `"${"` in strings
+- Avoid literal `${` in strings unless escaped as `$${`.
-- Document implementation requirements if using edge cases

 ### Environment & Secrets